geleto/cascador-ai/README.md

   prompt: "Please summarize this for me: 'Cascador-AI is an AI orchestration library...'", });

-// The LLM will decide to call the tool to fulfill the request (async () => {
+// The LLM will decide whether to call the tool to fulfill the request (async () => {
     const chatResult = await agent();
     console.log('Model-Driven Result:', chatResult.toolCalls);